jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-34.md

 When the student has acquired (the scholarly) habit in one discipline, he is prepared for learning all the others.
 He also has become interested in looking for more and in advancing to higher (learning).
 Thus, he eventually acquires a complete mastery of scholarship.

 But if one confuses a student, he will be unable to understand (anything).
 He becomes indolent.
 He stops thinking.
-He despairs of becilning a scholar and avoids scholarship and instruction.
+He despairs becilning a scholar and avoids scholarship and instruction.

 It is also necessary (for the teacher) to avoid prolonging the period of instruction in a single discipline or book, by breaks in the sessions and long intervals between them.
 This causes (the student) to forget and disrupts the nexus between the different problems (of the discipline being studied).

 The result of such interruptions is that attainment of the (scholarly) habit becomes difficult.
 If the first and last things of a discipline are present in the mind and prevent the effects of forgetfulness, the (scholarly) habit is more easily acquired, more firmly established, and closer to becoming a (true) coloring.
 For habits are acquired by continuous and repeated activity.
 When one forgets to act, one forgets the habit that results from that particular action.

-A good and necessary method and approach in instruction is not to expose the student to two disciplines at the same time.
-1156 Otherwise, he will rarely master one of them, since he has to divide his attention and is diverted from each of them by his attempt to understand the other.
+A good and necessary method and approach in instruction is not to expose the student to two disciplines at the same time. <!-- 1156  -->

+Otherwise, he will rarely master one of them, since he has to divide his attention and is diverted from each of them by his attempt to understand the other.
 Thus, he will consider both of them obscure and difficult, and be unsuccessful in both.

 But if the (student's) mind is free to study the subject that he is out (to study) and can restrict himself to it, that (fact) often makes it simpler (for the student) to learn (the subject in question).

 You, 1157 student, should realize that I am here giving you useful (hints) for your study.
 If you accept them and follow them assiduously, you will find a great and noble treasure.
 As an introduction that will help you to understand these (hints), I shall tell you the following: